 🗺️ More guides: Travel Mishaps?
 No Worries!
 Conquer Common Travel Problems Like A Pro

-- Hiking kit: sturdy boots with grip, waterproof shell, warm mid-layer year-round, small first-aid and blister plasters.
+- Hiking kit: sturdy boots, waterproof shell, warm mid-layer, blister plasters

-- Winter add-ons: thermal base layers, gloves, beanie, grippy soles or microspikes for icy pavements.
+- Winter add-ons: thermal base layers, gloves, beanie, grippy soles for icy pavements

-- Tech & charging: compact EU adaptor (Type C/F), multi-USB plug, power bank, spare cables. 🔌
+- Tech: EU adaptor (Type C/F), multi-USB plug, power bank, spare cables 🔌

-- Handy extras: compact umbrella, packing cubes, microfiber towel, earplugs for city nights.
+- Handy extras: compact umbrella, packing cubes, microfibre towel, earplugs for city nights

 Top regions & easy itineraries at a glance 🗺️

-Bulgaria rewards the curious, trust me on this.
-Sofia mixes Roman ruins with café culture.
-Plovdiv’s Old Town leans arty, and the Rhodopes feel storybook.
+Bulgaria rewards the curious.
+Sofia mixes Roman ruins with café culture and a surprisingly arty bar scene.
+Plovdiv’s Old Town leans creative, and the Rhodopes feel storybook.
 Rila and Pirin ranges bring glacier lakes and big views.
-On the coast, Sozopol and Nesebar are favourites for mellow days and golden hours, with Varna and Burgas as lively bases.
-Veliko Tarnovo’s fortress wows, and Rila Monastery is a must-see day trip from Sofia.
+On the coast, Sozopol and Nesebar are favourites for mellow golden hours, with Varna and Burgas as lively bases.
+Veliko Tarnovo’s fortress wows, and Rila Monastery is a brilliant day trip from Sofia.

-- One-week classic: Sofia 2 nights, Rila Monastery day trip, Plovdiv 2 nights, Rhodopes 2 nights, finish at the coast
+- One-week classic: Sofia 2 nights, Rila Monastery day trip, Plovdiv 2 nights, Rhodopes 2 nights, coast finish

 - Winter week: Sofia 1 night, Bansko 4 nights, Plovdiv 2 nights